topikachu/ev3dev/Using-the-LCD.md

 ```
 It draws two vertical lines at column 2(0 based index) and column 7 (also 0 based index).

-### Write buffer to device file
+### POC
-Use python to draw something interesting
+Use python to draw something interesting.
+**Below code only test on [ev3dev-jessie-2014-07-12](https://github.com/ev3dev/ev3dev/releases/tag/ev3dev-jessie-2014-07-12). ev3dev may change video driver in the future.
+We recommend developers getting your own console, activate it and set it to graphics mode before write to framebuffer.
+Plese see https://github.com/ev3dev/brickdm/blob/master/src/BrickDisplayManager.vala as an example**
 ```
 #!/usr/bin/env python